GriffithUniLibrary/advanced-data-wrangle-2/content/1-setup.md

 ### Online

-- OpenRefine](http://openrefine.org) website and the [documentation](http://openrefine.org/documentation.html)have excellent guides.
+- [OpenRefine](http://openrefine.org) website and the [documentation](http://openrefine.org/documentation.html) have excellent guides.
-- [list](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources) of advanced tutorials created by the OpenRefine community.
+- A [list](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources) of advanced tutorials created by the OpenRefine community.
 - This [Google Group](https://groups.google.com/forum/#!forum/openrefine) can answer questions.

 ### At Griffith University